 What habitat work has been especially successful or inspiring to you?

 As a GIS developer, data sharing and accessibility is a big part of my role.
 I spend much of my time transforming the way people look at habitat policy and restoration efforts through spatial mapping and analysis.
 I take pride in each and every map and mapping application that I create.
 I recently worked to redesign NOAA’s Restoration Atlas.
-This product is one example of a successful GIS project that changes the way users access data and interact with the valuable and hard work of our staff and partners.
+It's one example of a successful GIS project that changes the way users access data and interact with the valuable and hard work of our staff and partners.

 Describe a time when you were surprised by fish and/or habitat.